maxibue/magnesium/README.md

 | db_name          | "magnesium_db"                     | This is the name of the MongoDB database that will be created/written to upon launch.                                                      |
 | collection_name  | "keys"                             | This is the name of the MongoDB collection where the API keys will be stored.                                                              |

+*(Keep in mind that the "test_setup" directory and its content are only there to give you an example of how the working Magnesium instance could look.)*

 - Fill out all environment variables that are listed in the '.env.example' file.
 - You can either add them directly into the environment or just remove the .example ending from the file.
 - Run the `cargo build` command in the terminal. *(Go to the directory first.)*